skip to main content

 When planting a fruit tree outside, it is important you research your region’s climate to choose a tree that is likely to thrive, and also ensure it is a variety of tree / fruit that is resistant to pests and diseases in your region.
 With careful pruning and regular maintenance, you will be able to plant a beautiful tree that can feed your family for many years to come!

-Pictured Left: Orange Tree
+Pictured Left: Eureka Lemon Tree

 Plant Friends and Family